Indiana Collection Agency Bond: A Comprehensive Guide

 How Much Does the Indiana Collection Agency Bond Cost?

-The Indiana Collection Agency Bond cost just $100 per year.
+The Indiana Collection Agency Bond cost just $100 per year or $10 per month.

 How Does Indiana Define “Collection Agency?”